-ThinkGeo UI licenses are required to run applications that depend on them.
-All licenses are created and managed through an application called
+Licenses are required to run your application in the debugger.
+All licenses are created and managed through the

-The first time you use one of the ThinkGeo NuGet packages, your browser will open to prompt you to register for a ThinkGeo account.
+The first time you reference one of the ThinkGeo NuGet packages, your browser will open to prompt you to register for a ThinkGeo account.
 Once your account has been registered, download and run Product Center to begin your evaluation.
-This allows you to try all of our products for a period of time to see if it meets your needs.
-During this time, you can develop your application so long as the debugger is attached.
-The screen may be watermarked to remind you how many days you have left during your evaluation.
+This allows you to try all of our products for 30 days to see if it meets your needs.
+During this time, you can develop your application with the debugger attached.
+The screen may be watermarked to remind you of how many days you have left during your evaluation.

 What happens if my evaluation expires?¶

 If your evaluation license has expired but you're still evaluating our product, contact firstname.lastname@example.org and request an extension.